-Our study focuses on a single city: Medellín, Colombia.
-As the country's second-largest city and commercial heart, Medellín is prosperous, collects extensive tax revenues, and provides considerable public goods and social services to its citizens.
-Nonetheless, virtually every low- and middle-income neighborhood in the city is occupied by one of more than 350 small gangs called combos, and most combos engage in at least some governance activities.
+As Colombia's second-largest city and commercial heart, Medellín is prosperous, collects extensive tax revenues, and provides considerable public goods and social services to its citizens.
+Nonetheless, virtually every low- and middle-income neighborhood in the city is also occupied by one of more than 350 small gangs called combos, and most combos engage in at least some governance activities.
 These include prohibiting and punishing property crime, settling disputes between neighbors, enforcing community rules, and-in exchange-taxing locals.

-Because criminal groups are clandestine and gang rule is poorly understood, a first and major focus of this study is descriptive.
+Because criminal groups are clandestine and gang rule is poorly understood, a first aspect of this study is investigative and descriptive.
 We began with large-scale, systematic interviews with criminal organizations.
-Whereas previous economist-ethnographer collaborationssuch as Levitt and Venkatesh (2000) and Sánchez De la Sierra and Titeca (Sánchez De la Sierra and Titeca)-gained extraordinary access to a single illegal group, we develop sources in many groups at a more moderate depth.
-Over four years we interviewed dozens of leaders, managers, and foot soldiers in 41 gangs on their organization, operations, and rule.
+Whereas previous economist-ethnographer collaborations-such as Levitt and Venkatesh (2000) and Sánchez De la Sierra et al. (2022)-gained extraordinary access to a single illegal group, we develop sources in many groups at a more moderate depth.
+Over five years we interviewed dozens of leaders, managers, and foot soldiers in 41 gangs on their organization, operations, and rule.